 The responsibility for the acquisition, protection, and disposal of University assets lies with the Vice Chancellor for Business Affairs.
-To acquire government surplus or excess property, the requesting department must prepare a Purchase Requisition and a form entitled "Supplemental Data for Acquisition of Surplus, Excess, or Gift Property."
+To acquire government surplus or excess property, the requesting department must prepare a Purchase Requisition.

 The University protects freedom of expression, peaceful picketing and demonstration, and peaceable assembly.
 Deliberate destruction of property, threats or intimidation against others, or violence intended to disrupt normal University operations will not be tolerated.
 This policy describes the procedures for responding to such intentional obstruction or disruption, and describes the rights of persons charged with violations of the standard.